 - 1/4 cup packed brown sugar

-- In a large bowl, combine the squash, 2 tablespoons butter, salt, cinnamon, allspice and nutmeg.
-Transfer to a greased 2-qt. baking dish.
+- In a large bowl, combine the squash, 2 tablespoons butter, salt, cinnamon, allspice and nutmeg; mix well. transfer to a greased 2-qt. baking dish.
 Stir cranberry sauce until softened; spoon over squash.

 "I really liked the idea of this dish - squash and cranberries are my two favorite autumn foods.
 I think the reason it didn't taste as well as I'd hoped was that my cranberry sauce wasn't very sweet at all - it was rather bitter compared to most.
 Overall, I thought the recipe was pretty good and would make a good holiday side dish but I think it might need just a little tweaking."